Sources: Woodland area and planting

 The methodology has been refined since Forestry Statistics 2011 to take account of revisions to the NFI woodland area map and the availability of initial results on stocked areas from the NFI field survey.
 Details of the changes and their potential impact on the figures are available in the "Methodology Note: Annual Woodland Area Estimates", available at: www.forestry.gov.uk/pdf/mnwoodarea.pdf/$FILE/mnwoodarea.pdf

-Information on the effect of these revisions is provided in the Revisions section of the Annex to "Woodland Area, Planting and Restocking: 2012 Edition".
+The change in methodology resulted in a reduction (7% at GB level) to the estimated area of coniferous woodland and a corresponding increase (8% at GB level) in the broadleaved area.
+Further information on the effect of these revisions is provided in the Revisions section of the Annex to "Woodland Area, Planting and Restocking: 2012 Edition".

 Further information on the methodology used by the National Forest Inventory and comparisons of results from the NFI and previous woodland area estimates is available at www.forestry.gov.uk/inventory.